Did you know that New Zealand is the country with the most breweries per capita in the world?

 Good food pairings: Burgers, Mexican food, or fried food

-On the other side of the spectrum from Pale Ale is the Brown Ale.
-This type of craft beer is darker, but not to the level of others we’re going to talk about soon.
+On the other side of the spectrum from Pale Ale is Brown Ale.
+This type of craft beer is darker but not to the level of others we will discuss soon.
 If you want to dabble in the world of dark beers, a Brown Ale is a great starting point.

 Flavour: Hints of caramel and, sometimes, a nutty flavour